Bino-Elgua/Techgnosis/README.md

 ## Overview

-Ọ̀ṢỌ́ is a spiritual coding language that weaves Yoruba cosmology with modern blockchain and AI systems.
+ŦΞçħǤnØŞîš is a spiritual coding language that weaves Yoruba cosmology with modern blockchain and AI systems.
 It compiles to multi-language IR, dispatching to:

 - **Julia** for mathematical divination (VeilSim, PID controllers)
 - **Rust** for safety guards (non-reentrancy, circuit breakers)